justindotcloud/terraform-aws-client-vpn-endpoint/README.md

 ## Terraform versions

-Only Terraform 0.12 is supported
+Only Terraform 0.12 is supported.

 ## Usage